-The definition of Business Rescue is a set of proceedings provided by Chapter 6 of the Companies Act 2008 (as amended) to facilitate the rehabilitation of a company that is financially distressed by providing for—
+Business Rescue is a set of proceedings provided by Chapter 6 of the Companies Act 2008 to facilitate the rehabilitation of companies or CC’s that is financially distressed by providing for—

 - a temporary moratorium on the rights of claimants against the company or in respect of property in its possession; and

 - the development and implementation, if approved, of a plan to rescue the company;